Boo! How to Scare Your Problems Away

 How to Get a Grip on Control

-Do feel the ‘need’ to control everything and everyone in your life?
+Do you feel the ‘need’ to control everything and everyone in your life?
 Do you have anxiety if you’re not in control?
 If you control everything in your life, you’re not really living.
 In fact, you’re probably exhausted.
 There are many reasons why you believe you must be in control.
 Perhaps, you were mentally, emotionally, or physically abused and feel safe by being in control.
 Maybe you took control of a ‘bad’ situation when you were a child to protect younger siblings.
 Whatever the reason, it’s time to ease up on control; otherwise, you’ll put yourself into an early grave.

 How to Get a Grip on Control